First-Generation Mentorship

 About the Mentorship Program

-The First-Generation mentorship program offers opportunites to connect and build community with other first generation students.
-Volunteer mentors help create a positive and enriching enviroment for new students, while mentees gain confidence and knowledge from their mentors shared experiences.
+The First-Generation mentorship program offers opportunities to connect and build community with other first generation students.
+Volunteer mentors help create a positive and enriching environment for new students, while mentees gain confidence and knowledge from their mentors shared experiences.

 About Mentors

-In addition to supporting fellow students’ growth, you'll receive valuable leadership training and work experience, while making enriching personal connections along the way.
+As a mentor, you'll receive leadership training and work experience while making enriching connections along the way.

-You can learn more about the mentorship role by reading the role description or by watching the short video below.
+You can learn more about the mentorship role by reading the role description or by watching the Mentor Overview Video

 About Mentees

-You can learn more about the mentee role by reading the role description or by watching the short video below.
+You can learn more about the mentee role by reading the role description or watching the Mentee Overview Video.

 Request a Mentor